JosephZYU/Developer/WSL2_Ubuntu20.04/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-⭐ How to Install and Update Python to 3.9 in Ubuntu ⭐
+⭐ OPTIONAL - How to Install and Update Python to 3.9 in Ubuntu ⭐

     🧭 https://www.liquidweb.com/kb/how-to-install-and-update-python-to-3-9-in-ubuntu/